manusimidt/manusimidt.github.io/_posts/2021-05-08-xbrl-from-the-bottom-up.md

 <div style="text-align:center; margin: 10px"><img src="/assets/img/2021-07-01/l3.png" /></div>

 By the way, the XML file we are creating is called **Instance Document** in the XBRL jargon.
-It holds all our financials that we want to publish. - So we can check another box 🥳.
+It holds all our financials that we want to publish. - So, we can check another box 🥳.

 <div style="text-align:center; margin: 10px"><img src="/assets/img/2021-07-01/l4.png" /></div>